 The Goreme open-air museum is perhaps the most popular attraction in the region after the infamous hot air balloons.
 The museum provides a perfect insight into how people used to live in these caves.

 Many of the caves were used as chapels during the 12th century and many of the paintings and frescoes remain inside, albeit slightly worn by time and weather.
-The chapels have obscure name.
+The chapels have obscure names.

 When you are in Cappadocia, you will probably notice a lot of hotels and tour companies advertising a “Turkish Nights” experience.
 This is basically a dinner where you are served traditional Turkish delicacies as various shows and performances take place in order to give you an introduction to Turkish culture.